mayerrobert/hello-clojure/README.md

-After getting first experiences with the simple setup described here you may want to switch to a "real" Clojure setup that includes all Clojure tools and features such as dependency management and most importantly: debugging.
+After getting first experiences with the simple setup described here you may want to switch to a "real" Clojure setup that includes all Clojure tools and features such as dependency management and most importantly: debugging (which this simple setup does NOT support).

 ## Why?